-Some of the city’s most well-known restaurants are located there.
+Some of the most well-known restaurants in Karachi are located there.
 There are a variety of options to choose from, including traditional favourites like sajji, haleem and nihari.
-Burns Road, the most famous food street of Karachi, is also located at a short distance from here.
+Burns Road, the most famous food street of Karachi, is also located a short distance from here.

 It offers an extensive menu of Pakistani food; Mazaidar Haleem & Foods, Azad Bun Kabab House and Waheed Kabab House are amongst the most popular places here.